fortanix/salmiac/README.md

 3. In order to use a converted image with a passthrough GPU, the GPU must first be configured, if this is not already done.
 The ID's of the GPU must also be found.

-   If GPU passthrough is not enabled you may skip to step 4.
+   If GPU passthrough is not enabled you may skip this step.

    In order to get the PCI BDF and vendor:device ID's, run